Adityasoni8898/Content-Moderator-API/readme.md

 - 🧾 **Database Storage** — Logs moderation results, user info, and notifications in PostgreSQL.
 - 🔐 **JWT Authentication** — Only logged-in users can submit moderation requests.
 - 📊 **Analytics Ready** — Stores detailed moderation logs for insights and dashboards.
+- ⚡ **Async Background Tasks** — Handles moderation and notifications asynchronously using FastAPI BackgroundTasks for improved performance and responsiveness.

 ---